jerhon/marble-maze/readme.md

 The Menu scene displays the main menu on the game.

 ## Loading Scene
-The Loading scene makes the API call to the No-ops Maze service.
+The Loading scene makes the API call to the No-ops MazeBuilder service.
 This passes the data along to the Game scene.

 ## Game Scene